Quantum HyperNetworks: Training Binary Neural Networks in Quantum Superposition: Results

 where $N_{qc}$ configurations $\boldsymbol{\sigma}_{i}$ are distributed according to $ |\Psi_{\boldsymbol{\theta}}|^2$.
 The estimate of $ E(\boldsymbol{\theta}) \approx \frac{1}{N_{qc}} \sum_{i=1}^{N_{qc}} C(\boldsymbol{\sigma}_{i})$ is evaluated classically by computing $C(\boldsymbol{\sigma})$ on the BiNNs $\boldsymbol{\sigma} \sim |\Psi_{\boldsymbol{\theta}}|^2$ sampled by the quantum computer.

 In contrast, we use classical simulations based on tensor networks (TN)~\cite{osti_22403404} implemented through the PastaQ.jl package~\cite{pastaq}.
+PastaQ.jl relies on tensor-network representations of quantum states and processes.
+In particular, the quantum state is represented as a matrix product state for noise-free simulations.
+For noisy simulations, we use a matrix product operator representation of the density matrix of the system.
 The TN techniques allow for the exact evaluation of expectations and their gradients through automatic differentiation (AD) provided by the package Zygote.jl~\cite{innesDifferentiableProgrammingSystem2019}.
+The objective function $\hat{C}$ is constructed by fully enumerating all possible BiNNs, whose computational time scales exponentially in the number of variables of the problem.
 To optimize $E(\boldsymbol{\theta})$ we use the limited-memory Broyden–Fletcher–Goldfarb–Shanno (LBFGS) algorithm~\cite{10.5555/3112655.3112866}.
+Typical execution times of the classical simulation of the variational algorithms are provided in Appendix~\ref{ap:simt} as well as details about the execution time of the construction of $\hat{C}$.
+Implementations of our algorithms and datasets are available on the Github repository~\cite{GitHub2024}.